ben-rogerson/FlipTrend/README.md

 - [x] Reduced re-rendering by using `React.memo` and `useMemo` to prevent unnecessary re-renders.
 - [x] Used the [Web Vitals Extension](https://github.com/GoogleChrome/web-vitals-extension) to assess performance and improve metrics throughout development.
 - [ ] Used [Lighthouse](https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) in the Chrome developer tools to improve performance score from 90 to 100 (screenshot?).
+- [x] Added `<link rel="preconnect" href="https://simplywall.st" crossorigin />` to the head of the document to slightly reduce the time taken to connect to the API.
+- [x] Minified SVG's using [Iconish](https://iconish.benrogerson.dev/) (my own svg minifier) to reduce files sizes.

 ### Fonts